comp-geoph-itera/lindu-software/README.md

 # Developer
 If you would like to be the collaborator of this software, you could use these several steps for making your own environment in Lindu software repository.

-## Python version
+## 1. Python version
 we use python 3.8.3 version.
 However, you can create `conda` environment based on this version if you are using Anaconda or Miniconda.
+After that, you can clone the repository into your local disk. `git clone git@github.com:comp-geoph-itera/lindu-software.git`.

-## Create Python environment
+## 2. Create Python environment
 after you clone this repository, go to `lindu software` directory and then create `.venv` by commanding `python -m venv .venv` then activate it
 `.venv/Scripts/activate`

-## Microsoft Visual C++ 14.0 or more
+## 3. Microsoft Visual C++ 14.0 or more
 Check your Windows if it has been installed MSVC or not.
 You can check this page:
 [https://visualstudio.microsoft.com/visual-cpp-build-tools/](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-## Install the requirement.txt
+## 4. Install the requirement.txt
 The packages that you need to be installed by using PIP:
 ```
 numpy==1.19.2